 Finally, in the rock-bottom hostel range, The Hat is near the Plaza Mayor and Old Madrid, a bit more upmarket than your regular dorm, or if you'd rather be in the heart of Chueca, Madrid's gay neighborhood (and stuffed with tapas bars) the 007 Chueca will put you in the heart of the action.

 Traveling to Spain alone is perfectly feasible - you'll face no greater danger than traveling in most other European countries, with one exception - Madrid, like Paris, has seen several terrorist attacks.
 Both the UK and the US government suggest you be extra cautious and be watchful while you're there.
-In other words, go, but keep your eyes open.
-As far as I'm concerned, Spain is one of the best places to travel alone female.
+In other words, be attentive in crowded places and don't hesitate to walk away if something feels wrong.
+But as far as I'm concerned, Spain is one of the best places to travel alone female.

 That said, your eyes should always be open, precisely because there are many tourists.
 Crowds mean pickpockets and plenty of petty thieves - the kind who will grab your bag from a chair and run, or who will zip by on a scooter to tear it off your shoulder.
 These things happen, and solo travel in Spain means being watchful.